Working with S3 Buckets (Yandex Object Storage)

 — the path to the file or files inside the bucket.
 Wildcards*

-are supported; For more information, see Data path formats.file_format
+are supported.
+For more information, see Data Path Formats Specified in `file_path`.file_format

 — the data format in the files.
 All formats exceptraw